Keeper-Security/kcm-branding/README.md

-# Custom Logo for Keeper Connection Manager
+# Add Custom Logo for Keeper Connection Manager
-## Simple Custom Branding Example
+## Simple Logo Branding Example

 <sub>This is a fork of https://github.com/Keeper-Security/kcm-branding/tree/main</sub>